 Automated decision making by AI

-Laws like the GDPR and POPIA regulate automated decision making but could this result in the prohibited use of the decisions made by AI.
-The guidelines on Article 22 of the GDPR released by the EU committee has addressed important topics on the decisions made by AI and the effect it has on the rights of data subjects.
+Laws like the GDPR and POPIA regulate automated decision-making but could this result in the prohibited use of the decisions made by AI?
+The Board’s Guidelines on Automated individual decision-making and Profiling has addressed important topics on the decisions made by AI and the effect it has on the rights of data subjects.

 What are the legal issues relating to artificial intelligence?